Book Now

 What's Included

-• Airport transfers on Arrival and departure
+• Airport picks up and drop on Arrival and departure

 • Sightseeing tour in Kathmandu as per the itinerary

-• Three meals a day (breakfast, lunch and dinner) as per the itinerary
+• A total of 40 (15 breakfasts, 13 lunch and 12 dinner) as per the itinerary

 • National park entry permits and TIMS permit